-Most business contracts of sale are subject to finance and unless you, as the buyer, approve or waive the finance condition under the contract by the due date the seller has the right to terminate the contract.
+Most business contracts of sale are subject to finance and unless you, as the buyer, approve or waive the finance condition under the contract by the due date, the seller has the right to terminate the contract.
 Before you approve your finance pursuant to the contract, you must obtain a letter of approval from your financier and preferably give a copy to your solicitor for their perusal.

-You as the buyer must ensure two things:
+You, as the buyer, must ensure two things:

-firstly that the finance approved is unconditional
+that the finance approved is unconditional

-and secondly that the finance letter of approval documents the essential terms and conditions of your loan.
+that the finance letter of approval documents the essential terms and conditions of your loan.

 the correct name of the borrower